 Many women considering becoming a surrogate ask about how the experience is different from when they were pregnant with their own children, especially when it comes to their emotions.
 These are important questions to ask as you think about wanting to help others grow their families using a surrogacy agency.

-In this blog post, we’ll describe the differences you can expect as a gestational carrier compared to when you were pregnant with your own children.
-You can also read what one of our surrogates wrote about her own experience as you think about becoming a surrogate yourself.
+In this blog post, we'll describe the differences you can expect as a gestational carrier compared to when you were pregnant with your own children.
+You'll also hear the personal experience of Jeni, who shares what was different about her surrogate pregnancy as you think about becoming a surrogate yourself.

 Differences Between Personal and Surrogacy Pregnancies